schimen/csp-over-kiss-demo/README.md

 ```

 ## Run demonstration:
-To run the demonstration, make sure both the server and client is built correctly.
+To run the demonstration, make sure everything is built correctly beforehand.
 Running the example is done by these three steps:
 - Open pseudo-serial port with socat
 	- `socat -d -d pty,rawer pty,rawer`